-To be eligible for this benefit, an employee must work at least 18.75 hours per week, based on a 52-week year.
+Employees must work at least 18.75 hours per week, based on a 52-week year.
 Eligible employees may obtain long-term care insurance for themselves, spouses or same-sex domestic partners, or parents.

-*RetirementGuard, LLC provides options for Long-Term Care insurance as a voluntary and fully employee paid benefit to Brown employees.
+*RetirementGuard, LLC provides options for Long-Term Care insurance as a voluntary and fully employee-paid benefit to Brown employees.
 While the University has selected RetirementGuard as its referral source for this benefit, employees may elect to use this vendor or any other similar programs available through public offerings.
 Employees should consider their individual family and financial situations before making a determination if such insurance is right for them.